rapidsai/docs/deployment/deployment.md

 #### **Cloud deployments**

-For deploying RAPIDS on common cloud providers we recommend using Kuberentes and Helm.
-You can also deploy RAPIDS in other environments.
+You can use a single type of configuration to deploy RAPIDS across multiple cloud providers with Kubernetes and Helm.
+You can also deploy RAPIDS through other managed service offerings where available.

 ##### **Google Dataproc**